TheRealMDK/arch-hypr-dots/README.md

 ---

-#### Thunar
+### 6.10 Thunar

-Create the xfce4 and helpers directories if it does not exist.
+1. Create 0the xfce4 and helpers directories if it does not exist.

 ```bash
 mkdir /home/$USER/.local/share/xfce4